 In the past, cataract surgery could only correct vision at one distance, typically for driving, and watching television; but people would still need reading glasses after surgery.
-Now, people can get a multifocal intraocular lens (IOL) to correct vision at both distance and near.
+Now, people can get a multifocal intraocular lens (IOL) to correct vision at distance, intermediate (computer vision), and near.

 If you are considering cataract surgery and want freedom from glasses after surgery, you should consider multifocal IOLs.
 These implants are designed to provide more range of vision than can be obtained by traditional cataract surgery.
 Most patients who choose multifocal IOLs are completely independent from glasses or use them only occasionally after surgery.
-There are currently two multifocal IOLs available, ReSTOR and Tecnis.
+There are currently several bifocal IOLs available, and there is only one trifocal IOL called PanOptix®.

 Feinerman Vision Center offers all of the premium IOLs (multifocal and accommodating IOLs).
 We do not use one company’s lens implant because not every person is best suited for the same type of lens.
 Dr Feinerman examines the individual person and looks at all of their measurements in order to choose the lens best suited for that specific individual.